-Case Study: A medium-sized ISV
+Case Study: Medium-sized Independent Software Vendor

 BUSINESS PROFILE

 VirtualWare is a leader within their market for providing integrated virtualized application platforms to help organizations consolidate their application interfaces into a single environment.
 Their technology is provided as a server application and desktop client built for multiple environments including Microsoft, Apple and Linux platforms.